2.4 – Experimental Design and rise of statistics in medical research

 Introduction

 Note: Experimental control implies researcher imposes conditions to remove possibly confounding effects on the dependent variable — outcome of the experiment.
-Placebo, derived from Latin placere, to please (but see Aronson 1999), refers to an inert substance (“sugar pill”), or to a substance with known activity but without effect on the target condition or “wrong indication” (e.g., antibiotics administered for viral infection), given to research subjects in lieu of active treatment.
+Placebo, derived from Latin placere, to please (but see Aronson 1999).
+Placebo refers to an inert substance (“sugar pill”), or to a substance with known activity but without effect on the target condition or “wrong indication” (e.g., antibiotics administered for viral infection), given to research subjects in lieu of the active treatment of interest (the hypothesis).
 Thus, placebos are examples of treatment controls.

-The placebo effect is improvement of subjects who received the placebo and not active treatment (Pardo-Cabello et al 2022).
-In contrast, nocebo effects are adverse effects attributed to placebo treatment.
-Under most circumstances, placebo applies to humans only because placebo effects are thought to be product of psychological factors, although mechanisms of action are in dispute.
-Is sentience necessary for a placebo effect (cf. McMillan 1999)?
+Technically, RCT are intervention trials, a specific application of the more general definition of an experiment.
+That is, the researchers tests a potential drug or therapy in people to observe its effect while holding other variables constant.
 Experimental studies imply that the researcher imposed treatments or controls onto subjects.
 The subjects are followed and outcomes are recorded.
 Thus, experiments by definition are also prospective studies — the outcome is recorded for subjects after some period of time.
 With a well-designed experiment, the researcher may have evidence to support the claim that, for example, Treatment A causes the outcome.

 In contrast, observational studies are those in which treatments arise by acts of nature.
 In both experiments and observational studies, there can be treatment and control groups; the distinction between the types of studies is how assignment of subjects to treatments were affected.
 Observational studies generally are retrospective studies — the outcome has already occurred, the researcher follows up to identify differences among the groups that may account for different outcomes.
 Examples of observational, retrospective study designs include cross-sectional and case control; cohort studies are prospective studies.
 Observational studies are discussed further in Chapter 5.4 – Clinical trials.